AxelBilla/school/prog/3/readme.md

 These exercises were focused on [LOOPS]

-BTW, only the Bis here since I did the regular ones directly on the doc (alg)
+BTW, only the Bis here since I wrote down the regular ones on the doc (alg)

 //// //// //// //// ////